Tunnel Creek National Park is one of my three favourite national parks in the Kimberley. I recommend you do not skip this one!

 My recommendation is, if you like your boots, leave them in the car.
 Take some sneakers or plastic sandals or the like.

 But most importantly, take a good torch.Many people use a little headlamp instead.
 Those are good, too.
 Whatever you use, take something with fresh batteries.

 I found the walk to be much shorter and easier than I had expected.
 And more fun and interesting than I had expected.

 Don't forget to shine your torch around the walls and the ceiling lots.
-There are little waterfalls coming over the ledges on the sides, and there are huge stalactites dangling from the ceilings.
+There are little waterfalls coming over the ledges on the sides and huge stalactites are dangling from the ceilings.

 (A reader has since let me know that he saw a black eel in there.
 So I guess that's what I saw, too.)

-All in all it was a fantastic little trip and great fun.
+All in all this is a fantastic little trip and great fun.
 Whenever I get a chance to talk to travellers who have done the big once around the Kimberley trip I ask what they enjoyed most.
 If they've been to Tunnel Creek they always mention it as one of the top things they did.